 Effective property owner lists are highly targeted and relevant to your business.

 Create an effective lead list of property owners with these three steps:

 - Run a tailored search for property owners, filtered by the characteristics of the properties they own.

 - Save the results of the search and bulk label appropriately.

 - Export the results into a CSV file.

-The average holding period of a commercial asset is approximately 10 years, ownership periods beyond this can indicate an increase in the possibility that the owner is prepared to sell.
+The average holding period of a commercial asset is approximately 10 years.
+Ownership periods beyond this can indicate an increase in the possibility that owner is prepared to sell.